atteneder/glTFast/Documentation~/ExportRuntime.md

 > **NOTE:** Exporting to a [Stream][Stream] currently only works for self-contained glTF-Binary files (where the binary buffer and all textures are included in the `.glb` file).
 Trying other export settings will fail.

+### Vertex Attribute Discarding

+In certain cases glTFast discards mesh vertex attributes that are not used or required.
+This not only reduces the resulting glTF's file size, but in case of vertex colors, is necessary to preserve visual consistency.

+This behavior might be undesirable, for example in authoring workflows where the resulting glTF will be further edited.
+In that case vertex attribute discarding can be disabled on a per-attribute basis by setting [ExportSettings' PreservedVertexAttributes](xref:GLTFast.Export.ExportSettings.PreservedVertexAttributes) mask.

+Examples of vertex attribute discarding:

+- Vertex colors, when the assigned material(s) do not use them.
+- Normals and tangents, when the assigned material is unlit and does not require them for shading.
+- When no material was assigned, a default fallback material will be assumed.
+This does not require tangents nor texture coordinates, hence those are discarded.

+> **NOTE:** Not all cases of potential discarding are covered at the moment (e.g. unused texture coordinates when no textures are assigned).

 ### Draco Compression

 *Unity glTFast* supports applying [Google Draco&trade; 3D Data compression][Draco] to meshes.
 This requires the [Draco for Unity][DracoForUnity] package to be installed.